June 29: Today in Royal History

 June 29, 1923 – Death of Sir James Reid, 1st Baronet, Queen Victoria’s Resident Physician 1881 – 1889 and Physician-in-Ordinary 1889 – 1901, Physician-in-Ordinary to King Edward VII and King George V, in London, England; buried at the Ellon Cemetery in Ellon, Aberdeenshire, Scotland

-Over the years, Reid became not only Queen Victoria’s doctor but her adviser and confidant.
+Reid was Queen Victoria’s doctor and also her adviser and confidant.
 Except when he was on leave, he was always at court and he always traveled with her in the United Kingdom and throughout Europe.
 The last service Reid did for Queen Victoria was to carry out her written instructions in the event of her death.
-Victoria had finalized the instructions in December 1897, sealed them in an envelope marked “For my Dressers to be opened directly after my death and to be always taken and kept by the one who may be traveling with me.”
+Victoria had finalized the instructions in December 1897, and sealed them in an envelope marked “For my Dressers to be opened directly after my death and to be always taken and kept by the one who may be traveling with me.”
 Victoria had chosen Reid to be responsible for her body until her coffin was sealed.
 He was determined to precisely follow Queen Victoria’s wishes.

 Unofficial Royalty: Sir James Reid, 1st Baronet